WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/a.md

 See also [cancel](), [end](), [exit](), [stop](), [quit]().

 ## about

+Use instead of *on* to describe any information about what a cross-reference links to.

+**Examples**
+[warning] **Not recommended:** For more information on nested procedures, see [Sub-steps in numbered procedures](https://make.wordpress.org/docs/style-guide/formatting/procedures/#sub-steps-in-numbered-procedures). [/warning]
+[tip] **Recommended:** For more information about nested procedures, see [Sub-steps in numbered procedures](https://make.wordpress.org/docs/style-guide/formatting/procedures/#sub-steps-in-numbered-procedures). [/tip]

 ## above

 Don't use to mean *earlier* to refer to a position in a document or article.
 Instead, use *earlier* or *preceding*.